spatie/laravel-data/docs/introduction.md

 weight: 1
 ---

-This package tries to be a layer between your backend and the frontend code.
-By creating a structured data model that both sides must strictly implement we can ensure data will be communicated correctly.
+This package enables the creation of rich data objects which can be used in various ways.
+Using this package you only need to describe your data once:

+- instead of form requests, you can use a data object
+- instead of API transformers, you can use a data object
+- instead of manually writing typescript definitions, you can use... 🥁 a data object

 A `laravel-data` specific object is just a regular PHP object that extends from `Data`: